Abhay-140/BlinkitCloneAdmin/README.md

 # Contributing

-We welcome contributions to improve Quiz Mania!
+We welcome contributions to improve Blinkit Clone (admin).
 If you have suggestions or find bugs, please open an issue or submit a pull request on our GitHub repository.